r4m/avicom/README.md

 ## Getting started

 1. Run the avicom interface executing the file `Avicom.m` in Matlab.
-For Windows users the file `avicom.bat` load automatically the application.
+For Windows users, the file `avicom.bat` loads automatically the application.

 2. Choose an `*.avi` to compress via the menu `File -> Open...`.

-3. Set the parameters through the sliders and the identification method.
+3. Set both the parameters (through the sliders) and the identification method.

 4. Run the conversion via the `Convert` button.